1st Canadian Women's Hockey League All-Star Game

 The 1st Canadian Women's Hockey League All-Star Game, took place on December 13, 2014 at Air Canada Centre in Toronto, Ontario, Canada.
 Admission was free, and 6,850 people attended the game.
 The game aired live on Sportsnet One in Canada, as well as on the NHL Network in the United States.
 The event featured three 15-minute periods which aired on television, and had a Skills Competition following the game.

 This edition of the All-Star Game featured a "fantasy draft" format akin to the NHL All-Star Game in order to determine the rosters.
-Fan balloting determined the team captains, which were goaltender Charline Labonte from the Montreal Stars, and rookie forward Jessica Campbell of the Calgary Inferno.
+Fan balloting determined the team captains, which were goaltender Charline Labonté from the Montreal Stars, and rookie forward Jessica Campbell of the Calgary Inferno.
 The captains each chose 5 players for their team, and picked the remainder of their teams via mini-stick draw.

 While this game was promoted as the first All-Star Game, there were in fact two previous All-Star Games played during the 2008-09 season.
 These two games featured CWHL All-Stars against NHL Alumni.